neilmunday/slurm-mail/tests/integration/README.md

     options:
       mail-type: ALL
       time: "01:00"
+    # optionally specify any commands to run after job submission
+    post_submit: |
+      echo "I was run"
     # are errors expected in the slurm-send-mail log?
     send_errors: false
     # are errors expected in the slurm-spool-mail log?